Gota7/Citric-Composer/docs/index.md

 # Citric Composer
-Welcome to the Citric Composer collection by Gota7!
+Welcome to the Citric Composer collection by Gota7 and Aqua-San!
 Here you can find some useful tools for editing WiiU and 3ds sound.